SussexUCU/USS/README.md

 # USS
-Data, refs, docs, calcs, code and graphs on the Universities Superannuation Scheme.
-All are encouraged to clone and try data visualisations.
+Data, calcs, code and graphs on the Universities Superannuation Scheme.
+Please take a copy and join a union.

 ## Folder and file organisation